+Your final step will be to complete my private practice customization survey, due by your project start date.
 You will get an invite to a Dropbox folder which you'll use to send me files.
 Do not send separate documents or files via email because that's a surefire way for me to lose track of them :)

 If there is anything in the survey that is unclear to you, please feel free to email me.
 I'm happy to provide you with guidance at this stage of things.
 You may not yet know which EHR you will want me to customize, but all of them will need the information I'm asking you for.

 Please know that I'm here for you and am committed to your success!

 When doing business in the US, while it's not required to have a corporate structure like an LLC or an S-Corp, there may be tax benefits if you have your income flow through a corporate structure first.
 Here's a good article explaining why.
 You can use an online service or work with an attorney, and it will cost money but it won't take much time.
 I recommend not being tempted by the idea of saving money by filing the papers yourself--yes, it's possible, but a true headache and an area where you really want it done right.

 If you are not incorporating, you can get an EIN for free from the government.

 If you are incorporating as an S-Corp or LLC, that will cost you money, and I recommend using an attorney or reputable online legal service if you are going that route.
 It should take a few days and you will get an EIN along with your incorporation papers.

 The NPI is the number you need to be identified as a healthcare provider whose services may be covered by US insurance companies (that’s all IBCLCs, by the way).
 It’s free to get and supplied by the US government.